nawabahmadreshi/documentation/pages/marketing-channels/google-uac.md

 ## View your data using the Branch dashboard

-The [Marketing page](https://dashboard.branch.io/#/marketing) on the Branch dashboard shows the performance of each individual link.
+The [Quick Links page](https://dashboard.branch.io/quick-links) on the Branch dashboard shows the performance of each individual link.
 You can find your link listed in the table with a quick summary of the _total_ clicks and installs.

 {% image src='/img/pages/features/google-search-ads/marketing_link_row.png' full center alt='Facebook Example Ad' %}

-To view more detailed stats, click the _small button that looks like a bar chart_ on the far right.
+To view more detailed stats, click the _small button_ in the **Actions** column and select `View stats`.
 Note that these stats are **limited to the date range** at the top.
 You can expand the range if you'd like.

 {% image src='/img/pages/features/google-search-ads/click_flow_analytics.png' full center alt='Facebook Example Ad' %}